 Plastic and supplier parts needed for the WIGWAM folding caravan manufactured in Zellingen were produced there initially.

 By 1982, the building needed to be converted and an extension was needed.
-Reimann began the construction of exhibition trailers and custom-made trailers.
+Reimann began the construction of exhibition and custom-made trailers.
 The factory was given the name Schlüsselfelder Kunststoffwerk (SKW).

 In 1983 the company agreed to supply 120 exhibition trailers to the company Portas.
 With a keen understanding of market trends, Helmut Reimann began to construct motorhomes.
 The models were called Concorde 500 RS and Concorde 500 XS and were based on Ford Transit chassis.
-A total of 60 units left the factory in the first year of business.
+A total of 60 units already left the factory in the first year of business.

 1984 saw the first models based on Peugeot's Euro chassis.
 The Peugeot vans celebrated their debut as the first sports models.

 Due to the great popularity of motorhomes, Helmut Reimann finally discontinued the production of campers in 1985 and from then on focused solely on motorhome construction.